21j2jw9ssa/project-OS-process-monitoring-test/README.md

 # System Monitoring and Test Harness (Python)

 ## Overview

-This project was initially built as a operating-system monitoring tool written in Python.
+This project was initially built as an operating-system monitoring tool written in Python.

-After that, I wanted to see what a testing on OS resources looks like.
+After that, I wanted to see what a test on OS resources looks like.

 Hence, I extended it into a small test harness to observe how monitoring behaves when the system is under load.

 The goal is not to stress hardware to its limits.
 Instead, it is designed as a controlled, repeatable test similar to validations of long-running system software.

 ## Why this project?

 I wanted to see whether I could design a small test that runs unattended.

-Therefore, I added a test harness that runs monitoring and workload in parallel and evaluates the OS usage afterward.
+Therefore, I added a test harness that runs monitoring and workload in parallel and evaluates the OS usage afterwards.

 ## Architecture

-To keep the code testable and easier for reason about, I separated the system into three independent components:
+To keep the code testable and easier to reason about, I separated the system into three independent components:

 - `workload.py`: generates a controlled CPU workload for a given, fixed duration
 - `monitor.py`: collects snapshots of process-level CPU, memory, and runtime data